StannisZhou/mixed_hmc/README.md

+# Updates

+See [Metropolis Augmented Hamiltonian Monte Carlo](https://arxiv.org/abs/2201.08044) for a simplified and more general formulation of mixed HMC with Laplace momentum.

+An alternative implementation of mixed HMC is [available within the probabilistic programming language *NumPyro*](http://num.pyro.ai/en/latest/mcmc.html#numpyro.infer.mixed_hmc.MixedHMC).

 # Introduction

 This repo contains code for reproducing the results in the paper [**Mixed Hamiltonian Monte Carlo for Mixed Discrete and Continuous Variables**](https://arxiv.org/abs/1909.04852) at *Neural Information Processing Systems (NeurIPS) 2020*.
-An alternative implementation is [available within the probabilistic programming language *NumPyro*](http://num.pyro.ai/en/latest/mcmc.html#numpyro.infer.mixed_hmc.MixedHMC).

 # Setting up the environment